Al Jazeera Journalism Review

 Mirza also realised that independent reporters who report from the countryside or remote areas of India do face problems in proper attribution and finding experts to talk to.

-Arvind Shukla, a freelance journalist who runs his own Youtube channel called News Potli, says he believes that lack of editorial support from the mainstream media is holding freelancers back on this important beat.
+Arvind Shukla, a freelance journalist who runs his own YouTube channel called News Potli, says he believes that lack of editorial support from the mainstream media is holding freelancers back on this important beat.

 “Publications today want everything from a reporter.
-From data to peer-reviewed papers [as sources] but for a reporter who is based in a very remote district of India this is not possible in over 90 percent of cases and this is one of the main reasons that reporters are not taking much interest in reporting on climate change issues,” Shukla says.
+From data to peer-reviewed papers [as sources] but for a reporter who is based in a very remote district of India this is not possible in over 90% of cases and this is one of the main reasons that reporters are not taking much interest in reporting on climate change issues,” Shukla says.
 “If newsrooms start supporting these reporters then I am very sure that the issue of climate change would be reported by every freelancer because people have now started understanding that climate change is very real.”

-Shukla adds: “The lack of literacy on climate change issues is a big problem and much work needs to be done on the ground instead of in papers, and speaking highly in climate related seminars and conferences.
+Shukla adds: “The lack of literacy on climate change issues is a big problem and much work needs to be done on the ground instead of in papers, and speaking highly in climate-related seminars and conferences.
 If we are able to equip and enable our reporters to report on climate change issues then we will be able to see the change.”

-Aggarwal explains that most of these subjects intersect with climate change and environmental issues, and can help to record the impact of climate change on the daily lives of people, their livelihoods or as part of the mitigation and adaptation efforts towards tackling climate change.
+Aggarwal explains that most of these subjects intersect with climate change and environmental issues, and can help to record the impact of climate change on the daily lives of people, and their livelihoods or as part of the mitigation and adaptation efforts towards tackling climate change.

 India climate change 3